zestze/chit-cpp/README.md

 ## Features to Implement

+- [x] Put server methods into a class, and organize a bit.
+- [ ] Move 'using' declarations into class namespaces
+- [ ] move consts_globs etc header extern definitions into it's own definition.
+Globals like that are a bad idea
+- [ ] move atomic killself to private variable of server
+- [ ] Make a notifier class that wraps a map, with [@key: channel_name, @value: pointer to atomic<bool>].
+For each channel, use 'new' to make an atomic bool on the heap, and store a pointer to it.
+When starting the channel servlet, pass the [@value: pointer] and use the pointer to communicate if a user was added or not.
 - [x] Get rid of globals - make a map of [cahannel_name, deque_of_stuff_
 	to_pass] and make it global to main() function.
 	Pass a ptr to each thread as their created, and a copy of the